Space4444/Stm32Generator/README.md

 The configuration is saving every 30 seconds if any parameter was changed.

 ### Channel synchronization
-If you change the period of the 1-st channel, then periods of other channels will automatically change to the nearest values that divide or are divisible by the period of the 1-st channel.
+If you change the frequency of the 1-st channel, then frequencies of other channels will automatically change to the nearest values that divide or are divisible by the frequency of the 1-st channel.
 But if you don't need synchronization, you can just change frequency of 2-nd or 3-rd channel and it will not affect other channels.

 <img width="640" height="376" alt="image" src="https://github.com/user-attachments/assets/fcf75946-8241-4893-ab0c-d1cbfcb70374" />